 Characteristics of a Gifted Children

-As mentioned earlier, the term ‘gifted’ has been thrown around so much in public circles that it is now both misused and misunderstood.
-Traits of giftedness in kids manifest themselves in various ways, some positives and others undesirable.
+As mentioned earlier, the term ‘gifted’ has been thrown around so much in public circles that it is misused and misunderstood.
+Traits of giftedness in kids manifest themselves in various ways, some positive and others are undesirable.

-This is why it is important to consider a number of factors before labeling a child as gifted.
+This is why it is essential to consider several factors before labeling a child as gifted.

 The following are the most common characteristics of a gifted child:

-A gifted kid often begins verbally communicating at a very early age, while using advanced vocabulary.
-This is why they are sometimes referred to as ‘precocious’ due to their language.
+A gifted kid often begins verbally communicating at a very early age while using advanced vocabulary.
+This is why they are sometimes called ‘precocious’ due to their language.

-This advanced verbal ability makes these children be early talkers and avid storytellers with an extensive and precise vocabulary.
+This advanced verbal ability makes these children early talkers and avid storytellers with an extensive and precise vocabulary.

 They usually choose their words carefully but have a diverse range of words.
-These children usually find it difficult and frustrating to talk to children their own age will often turn to older kids and adults to converse.
+These children usually find it difficult and frustrating to talk to children their age and will often turn to older kids and adults to converse.

 Another sign of a gifted child is their unusual capacity for processing information.
 Gifted children process information much faster and more accurately than their peers.

-This allows them to master subjects such as reading and math a lot faster than their peers.
-Consequently, it becomes a lot harder to keep such an individual challenged in a normal school setting.
-As a result, some gifted kids may disrupt classrooms due to boredom, or simply become impulsive.
+This allows them to master subjects such as reading and math much faster than their peers.
+Consequently, it becomes much harder to keep such an individual challenged in a typical school setting.
+As a result, some gifted kids may disrupt classrooms due to boredom or become impulsive.

 This is one of the most common characteristics of a gifted child.
-Such children dive into subjects of their interest with a passion that is not typical of children their age.
+Such children dive into subjects of interest with a passion that is not typical of children their age.

-This is why it is not unusual for such a child to learn things such as the statistics of every player in a sports team or the names of all dinosaurs at a young age.
+This is why it is not unusual for such a child to learn things such as the statistics of every player on a sports team or the names of all dinosaurs at a young age.

 Gifted children often exhibit a deep absorption in activities that interest them.
-Parents of gifted kids will often find themselves taking their child to the library or going online to help them look for knowledge, facts, and statistics.
+Parents of gifted kids will often take their children to the library or online to help them look for knowledge, facts, and statistics.